swaptacular/swpt_accounts/protocol.rst

 * SHOULD NOT allow a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

-* SHOULD try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).
+* MUST try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).

 * MUST guarantee that if a transfer is successfully prepared, the